 Understanding the Hemi Engine

 Although the term Hemi is trademarked by Chrysler, it’s become a household name for the type of engine it represents.
-Hemi engines are found in some of the fastest and most famous cars of all time, including Fiats, Alpha Romeos, BMWs and – of course – plenty of Chryslers.
+Hemi engines are found in some of the fastest and most famous cars of all time, including Fiats, Alfa Romeos, BMWs and – of course – plenty of Chryslers.
 Although most of us use the term without realizing this, Hemi is short for hemispherical.
 It refers to the half-sphere combustion engine design with exhaust valves on opposite sides of the chamber.
 This design is revolutionary 68 years ago because of its efficiency.
 Compared to a flathead engine, far less heat escapes during combustion.
 The Hemi sucks in air and exhausts it with extreme speed, wasting as little energy as possible.

 The Hemi Controversy